OpenMDAO/OpenMDAO-Framework/docs/tutorials/implicit/index.rst

             self.y_out = c + x + y + z

-We have taken our 3 residuals and placed them in a single variable array called `res`, but you could also create a separate floating point variable for each of them.
-Also, the initial value of our states serves as their initial conditions for their iterative solution.
+We have taken our three residuals and placed them in a single variable array called `res`, but we could also create a separate floating point variable for each of them.
+Also, the initial values of our states serve as the initial conditions for their iterative solution.
 Now, let's put this in an
 assembly: